The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 From mandatory celibacy, the 'doctrine of demons' of 1Timothy4,3, to mandatory celibacy in the 11th century?

-From rule by the Eastern Prophet Jesus to that of rule by Western religious Caesars?
+From rule by the Eastern Prophet Jesus to that of rule by Western religious Caesars of whatever stripe?

 From Jesus' apostolic exhortation to just take one set of clothes to prosperianity?

 The short answer is Nicolaitanism.
-Some folks knew better and set up a system that separates the people from themselves, a system that allegedly grants them power and jurisdiction to change the immutable Word of God.
+Some folks knew better and set up a system that separates the people from themselves and Jesus, a system that allegedly grants them power and jurisdiction to change the immutable Word of God.
 So, the historic church soon became about "us" and "them", the professionals, the powerful, the politicians, Lords and subjects.

 Taxers and tithers.

-Not much difference between Protestants and Catholics, all rendered subjects, pew passive, for the benefit of the ruling class of professional church people.
+Not much difference between Protestants and Catholics, all rendered by hierarchy either Lords or subjects, the latter being pew passive, for the benefit of the ruling class of professional church people.

 The risen Jesus "hates" this.
 That's Revelation 2,6: "Yet this you have: you hate the works of the Nicolaitans."
 Hate is a strong word, but it's His word.
 And make no mistake, whether in the flesh or risen, Jesus made clear that He would not tolerate this type of clericalized, top down priestianity-pastorianity: